German Reading Exam

 To the Student:

-Please ask your advisor to complete the information below and submit it together with the material from which to select the test passage to: Prof. tba no later than one week before the desired exam date [Autumn & Spring semesters only].
+Please ask your advisor to complete the information below and to submit the 'Certification Sheet' together with the applicable passage for the student to translate from German into English to: Natascha Miller (.521) no later than one week before the desired exam date [Autumn & Spring semesters only; exams cannot be requested during the last week of the semester or during the finals period].

 We suggest that you keep a copy of the completed form for your records as well.

-Students are allowed to used online dictionaries and wordlists.
+Students are allowed to use online dictionaries and wordlists.
 Google Translate and other online translation programs are NOT allowed.

 Certification Sheet